Do I Really Need A Driving Instructor?

 A qualified driving instructor will ensure that you learn to drive correctly and safely in line with the DVSA standard requirement.

-Ensure that you listen carefully and always apply what you are learning from your driving instructor even when you are practicing privately.
+Ensure that you listen carefully and always apply what you are learning from your professional instructor even when you are practicing privately.

-A qualified driving instructor will ensure that you learn correctly and in accordance with current driving test requirements.
+A professional driving instructor will ensure that you learn correctly and in accordance with current driving test requirements.

 After all it may have been some years since you parents, or another family member or friend passed their driving test.
 You definitely don’t want to pick up weak or poor driving habits that may be hard to shift at a later stage. this would only prolong your learning period and make it more difficult to pass your driving test.

-Its a driver’s responsibility (that's you if you are driving) to ensure that the car you use for practice is fit for use on the road.
+It's a driver’s responsibility (that's you if you are driving) to ensure that the car you use for private practice is fit for use on the road.

 So if you are learning in a friends, or in a family car, ask whoever is supervising you to ensure that the tyres, brakes, lights etc are all working and that the car is safe and legal for you to drive. that when YOU are driving, the car is under YOUR supervision and so YOU risk a fine and 3 penalty points on your driving licence if you break the law.
 You are not exempt from these things just because you are a learner driver.